 - Who can help me determine if an annuity is right for me?

-Your financial professional can help you determine if a variable annuity is suitable for you.
+Your financial professional can help you determine if an annuity is suitable for you.
 Prudential Annuities and its distributors and representatives do not provide tax, accounting, or legal advice.
 Please consult your own financial professional or accountant when making important investment decisions.
 The selections you choose together with your financial professional are all dependent on your investment goals and your risk tolerance.

 All references to income certainty and guarantees, including optional benefits, are backed by the claims-paying ability of the issuing company and do not apply to the underlying investment options.

 Investors should consider the features of the contract and the underlying portfolios’ investment objectives, policies, management, risks, charges and expenses carefully before investing.
 This and other important information is contained in the prospectus, which can be obtained on the prospectus page or from your ﬁnancial professional.
 Please read the prospectus carefully before investing.